-NSDL has laid down comprehensive Bye laws and Business Rules which are fully disclosed to the participants.
-The key procedures in form of circulars issued from time to time are also disclosed to the participants and publicly disclosed.
+NSDL has laid down comprehensive Bye laws and Business Rules [governed by the Depositories Act, 1996, SEBI (Depositories and Participants) Regulations, 2018 and SEBI circulars issued from time to time] which are fully disclosed to the participants and also publicly available on NSDL's website.
+The key procedures in the form of circulars issued from time to time by NSDL are also communicated to the participants and publicly disclosed.